containers/podman/troubleshooting.md

 #### Solution

+This problem has been fixed in Podman release 0.12.1 and it is recommended to upgrade to that version.
+If that is not possible use the following procedure.

 To work around the new default path, we can manually set the path Podman is expecting in a configuration file.